YakSoftworks/Chevalier/README.md

 # Chevalier

-A self-made Renderer built from Vulkan for utilization for research purposes.
+A self-made Renderer built from Vulkan for aiding with research.

 More details to come...